This module can be taken as a Short Course for Credit or Standalone Short Course.

 What you will learn

-• Design a performance model that depicts the system-of-systems interactions, dependencies and interrelationships of the missile in the environment.
+• Appraise the system-of-systems interactions, dependencies and interrelationships of a missile in the operating environment using a performance model,

-• Design a test and evaluation programme for a guided weapon from the design to acceptance
+• Propose a test and evaluation programme for a guided weapon from the design to acceptance across the operating environment,

 Core content